-Less than 20 completed weeks of gesta- tion (early fetal deaths) Group I 20 completed weeks of gestation but less than 25 (intermediate fetal deaths) Group II 25 completed weeks of gestation and over (late fetal deaths) Group III Gestation period not classifiable in groups I. II. and III.
-Group IV
+20 completed weeks of gestation but less than 28 (intermediate fetal deaths) ·Group II 28 completed weeks of gestation and over (late fetal deaths) Group III Gestation period not classifiable in groups I, II, and III Group IV

-Note thatin table 3-13, group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more gestation.
+Note that in table 3-13, group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more gestation.

 Until 1939 the nationally recommended procedure for registration of a fetal death required the filing of both a live-birth and a death certificate.
 In 1939 a separate Standard Certificate of Stillbirth (fetal death) was created to replace the former procedure.
-This was revised in 1949, 1955.
-1956, and 1965.
-In 1975 the Standard Certificate of Fetal Death was replaced by the Standard Report of Fetal Death (figure 7-B).
+This was revised in 1949, 1955, 1956, and 1968.
+In 1978 the Standard Certificate of Fetal Death was replaced by the Standard Report of Fetal Death (figure 7-B).

-The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations recommended that spontaneous fetal deaths of 20 weeks or more gestation, or a weight of 350 grans or more, and all induced terminations of pregnancy regardless of gestational age be reported and further that they be reported on separate forms.
+The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations (NCHS, 1978) recommended that spontaneous fetal deaths of 20 weeks or more gestation, or a weight of 350 grams or more, and all induced terminations of pregnancy regardless of gestational age be reported and further that they be reported on separate forms.
 These forms are to be considered legally required statistical reports rather than legal documents.

-Beginning with 1970 fetal deaths, procedures were implemented that attempted to separate raports of spontaneous fetal deaths from those of induced terminations of pregnancy.
+Beginning with 1970 fetal deaths, procedures were implemented that attempted to separate reports of spontaneous fetal deaths from those of induced terminations of pregnancy.
 These procedures were implemented because the health implications are different for spontaneous fetal deaths and induced terminations of pregnancy.
 These procedures are still in use.

 Comparability and completeness of data-Registration area requirements for reporting fetal deaths vary.
 Most of these areas require reporting fetal deaths of gestations of 20 weeks or more.
-Table 3-1 shows the minimum period of gestation required by each State for fetal-death reporting There is substantial evidence that not all fetal deaths for which reporting is required are reported.
+Table A shows the minimum period of gestation required by each State for fetal-death reporting.
+There is substantial evidence that not all fetal deaths for which reporting is required are reported (Erhardt, 1962).

 For registration areas not requiring the reporting of fetal deaths of all periods of gestation, underreporting is more likely to occur in the earlier gestational periods.
-This is illus: ...ted by the fact that for most areas requiring reporting of fetal deaths of 20 weeks or more, the total number reported for 20-23 weeks is lower than the numbers reported for 24-27 and 25-31 weeks.
+This is illustrated by the fact that for most areas requiring reporting of fetal deaths of 20 weeks or more, the total number reported for 20-23 weeks is lower than the numbers reported for 24-27 and 28-31 weeks.
 For areas requiring the reporting of all fetal deaths, however, the opposite is generally true.